Khadeeejah/Technical-Writing/ckzsycw0x007t9ss123rydbzr.md

 ### Enums

-Enums in Solidity are a way to create user-defined types.
+Enums in Solidity is a way to create user-defined types.
 Enums are explicitly convertible to integer types, but not implicitly.
-Enum values are numbered in the order they are defined, starting from 0.They are also part of the ABI( Application binary interface)
+Enum values are numbered in the order they are defined, starting from 0.
+They are also part of the ABI( Application binary interface)

 ```plaintext
 enum UserType {